Puerperium and VTE

 During pregnancy, and especially in the weeks before childbirth, women experience a blood clotting activation that acts as a defense mechanism of the body to prevent bleeding which could compromise the life of the fetus or the mother.

-This coagulation activation is the cause of the higher incidence of VTE, both during the childbirth and the first 4-6 weeks after giving birth, or during the quarantine period.
+This coagulation activation is the cause of the higher incidence of venous thromboembolism (VTE, venous thrombosis and/or pulmonary embolism), both during the childbirth and the first 4-6 weeks after giving birth, or during the quarantine period.

 That is why a woman with a congenital disorder prone to suffer VTE or who has already had a previous episode of the same, is still at risk for a few weeks after giving birth.